mjhm/chai-match-pattern/README.md

 var chaiMatchPattern = require('chai-match-pattern');
 chai.use(chaiMatchPattern);
 ```
-Use pass the pattern to check your JSON against with the `.matchPattern(pattern)` assertion function.
+Then use patterns to check your JSON against with the `.matchPattern(pattern)` assertion function.
 For example
 ```
 chai.expect({a: 1, b: 'abc'}).to.matchPattern({a: 1, b: '_.isString'});
 ```